j-sieben/PIT/Doc/installing_pit.md

 You may run the installation scripts directly from a command line or use the predefined batch scripts provided for Windows and Unix.
 The batch scripts set the environment accordingly and ask for the respective parameters interactively.

-I recommend installing `PIT` in a dedicated Utility owner and grant access to other schemas using the `pit_install_client` script.
+I recommend installing `PIT` in a dedicated utility owner and grant access to other schemas using the `pit_install_client` script.
 This way you don't multiply your codebase.
 The downside to this is a certain mixture of message definitions at one database user, as all messages are stored within table `PIT_MESSAGE` within that user.
-Plus, as you are allowed to map an Oracle server error number to a `exception`variable only once, you have to make sure that all mappings are dealt with in a way that makes them reusable for other schemas.
+Plus, as you are allowed to map an Oracle server error number to a `exception` variable only once, you have to make sure that all mappings are dealt with in a way that makes them reusable for other schemas.

 Messages are delivered in my mother tongue, `GERMAN` and in `AMERICAN`.
 Messages are located in various folders under `message/<LANGUAGE>/MessageGroup_PIT.sql` and can be translated or changed as you like.
 You can also use the built in translation service to translate the internal messages.
 How to do this is described [here](https://github.com/j-sieben/PIT/blob/master/Doc/translating_messages.md).